 Frequently Asked Questions

-Does using Chase Pay Over Time involve a hard credit inquiry?
+Does using Chase Pay Over Time affect my credit score?

-How does a Pay Over Time plan affect my credit utilization?
+How does a Pay Over Time balance affect my credit utilization?

 Supercharge Your Credit Cards